 You don’t have to let medical malpractice ruin your life.
-Our team at Pickard Law in Littleton, CO, is here to help, regardless of how complex or challenging the case may be.
+Our team at Pickard Law, P.C., in Littleton, is here to help, regardless of how complex or challenging the case may be.
 It is our mission to hold parties responsible for their action and fairly compensate injured patients.

-There are 195,000 deaths at hospitals each year that occur because of preventable medical errors.
-Equally concerning is the relatively small percentage of people that bring forth their claims to the legal system.
+Each year, 195,000 deaths in hospitals occur because of preventable medical errors.
+Equally concerning is the relatively small percentage of people who bring forth their claims to the legal system.
 Of course, medical malpractice does not have to result in death.
 It can include:

 - Improper care or medication

 - Inadequate follow-up care

 According to one report, plaintiffs received more than $4 billion in medical malpractice lawsuits in 2018.
 The average claim was also $348,065, which represented more than a 16% spike from the previous year.
 At Pickard Law, P.C., we make sure medical malpractice plaintiffs receive the compensation they need and the justice they deserve.

 Medical malpractice is more common than the average person believes.
 According to the Civil Justice Resource Group, there are upwards of 200,000 deaths each year because of this breach of duty.
 Perhaps equally concerning is that only 2.9% of victims ultimately file a claim.